fctr-id/okta-ai-agent/README.md

 <h2 style="margin-left: 10px" align="center">Tako: Unified AI Agent for Okta (v1.0-beta)</h2>

-Meet Tako, the **world's first unified multi-agent system** for Okta administration.
+Meet Tako, the **world's first  multi-agent system** for Okta administration.
 Powered by **advanced context engineering** and intelligent SQL vs API decision-making, Tako automatically determines the optimal data source for each query.
 With support for **107+ Okta GET API endpoints** and comprehensive database operations, Tako delivers enterprise-grade insights through natural language queries.

 Built for Okta administrators, IAM managers, IT GRC teams, and auditors - Tako represents a revolutionary approach to identity management automation, combining multiple specialized agents into one intelligent system that understands both your data relationships and real-time API requirements.